Hydra-Chain/node/doc/build-unix.md

 Dependency Build Instructions: CentOS
 -------------------------------------

-You need to build boost manually, and if it's not in standard library paths, you need to add `/path/to/boost/lib` into `LD_LIBRARY_PATH` env when building LockTrip.
+You need to build boost manually, and if it's not in standard library paths, you need to add `/path/to/boost/lib` into `LD_LIBRARY_PATH` env when building LT.

 Build requirements: